onzfonz/comp227/src/content/1/en/part1d.md

 }
 ```

-The component gets access to the functions *setLeft* and *setRight* that it can use to update the two pieces of state.
+The component gets access to the functions `setLeft` and `setRight` that it can use to update the two pieces of state.

 The component's state or a piece of its state can be of any type.
-We could implement the same functionality by saving the click count of both the <i>left</i> and <i>right</i> buttons into a single object:
+We could implement the same functionality by saving the click count of both the `left` and `right` buttons into a single object:

 ```js
 {